RIA-JMTC celebrates machinist apprentice graduates as historic program takes hiatus

 |0

-This work, RIA-JMTC celebrates machinist apprentice graduates as historic program takes hiatus [Image 3 of 3], by Kendall Swank, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, RIA-JMTC celebrates machinist apprentice graduates as historic program takes hiatus, by Kendall Swank, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.